How to turn negative patient reviews into positive practice marketing.

 Marketing is about more than perfectly placed advertisements.
 It consists of more than simply strategic SEO.
 Maintaining an online presence involves a hefty amount of back-and-forth, and a disgruntled patient just happens to be one of these occasions.

-An unhappy patient can be typing up a storm on a site of their choosing before they even get to their car, venting their opinion to anyone that happens upon it.
+An unhappy patient can be typing up a storm on a site of their choosing before they even get to their car, venting their opinion to anyone who happens upon it.
+One ticked-off patient isn’t your biggest problem in this situation.
+Unaddressed, just a few marked words can wreak havoc on your online reputation.

-Unless, that is, you know how to handle them.
+Unless you know how to handle them.

 Apologizing on social media: A necessary evil

 Apologizing isn’t always pleasant, but showing penitence via social media can be especially difficult.
-I know, because I’ve had to do it.
+I know because I’ve had to do it.
 You don’t want to seem defensive, but you don’t want to admit guilt.
 You don’t want to argue, but you are just so angry.

-Minimize damage.
+1. Minimize damage.

 If you leave negative reviews or posts alone, it leads viewers to assume that you don’t care.
 You don’t care enough to respond, so you certainly don’t care enough to fix it.
 Studies show that 4 out of 5 consumers will revise their purchasing decision after looking at reviews, so it’s important to convey the right message by taking online complaints seriously.

 Sure, negative reviews can carry a big punch.
-But!
-What can carry an even bigger punch is a review that has been properly responded to.
+But what can carry an even bigger punch is a review that has been properly responded to.
 In fact, consumers are more likely to choose a service that has had negative reviews than they are to select one with a perfect score.

-Social media apologies are a delicate art.
+3. Social media apologies are a delicate art.

 Social media apologies can be made much simpler, less frightening, and more effective when you use the right techniques.
 Whether you have to use them only once in your lifetime or on a few dozen occasions, taking a quick lesson will serve you well.